ucb-introstat/introstat-fall-2018/syllabus/policies.md

 - Please plan ahead and pace yourself.
 Don't wait until the last day to do an assignment.
 Don't wait until the last minute to submit your assignments.
 - If you collaborate with other students when working on a HW assignment, please include the names of those students in your submission.
 - You must write your own answers (using your own words).
 Copy and plagiarism will not be tolerated (see _Academic Honesty_ policy).
-- Learning programming is frustrating, but it can be fun.